 Of the minimum 124 hours required for graduation, no more than eight hours may be physical education and/or dance activity courses.
-Exceptions to the maximum of eight hours are made for students majoring or minoring in Exercise & Sports Science or Dance, and must be approved by the head and by the Academic Vice President or the Registrar.
-When the general education/ physical education requirement is met, any additional physical education activity course taken for a grade is counted in the quality point ratio.
+Exceptions to the maximum of eight hours are made for students majoring or minoring in Dance, and must be approved by the head and by the Academic Vice President or the Registrar.
+Activity courses taken for a grade are counted in the quality point ratio.